 As with conventional intersections, a cyclist using a roundabout can proceed either as a motor vehicle or as a pedestrian using the sidewalk and marked crosswalks.
 If proceeding as a motor vehicle, merging with traffic is required at the entry.
-This may take some skill and judgment but is not unlike traveling though a conventional intersection.
+This may take some skill and judgment but is not unlike traveling through a conventional intersection.
 Motorists must detect cyclists upon entry, circulating and exiting so as not to merge into or turn in front of them.
 As with complex intersections with multiple turn lanes, a multi-lane roundabout also becomes more difficult for cyclists to traverse.

 Read more about roundabouts:

 This figure is a diagram of a roundabout with four two-lane roads (one lane each way separated by an island) approaching it: one each from the top, bottom, left, and right and single entering and exiting lanes on all legs.
 It has the caption "Tips for safely walking and biking through a roundabout."

 The diagram has a set of purple arrows illustrating a path for how pedestrians can safely walk around the roundabout to get from the northeast corner of the intersection to the southwest corner.
 The path starts at the east end of the crosswalk across the north leg, passes to the splitter island dividing the north leg's exit and entry (where an icon of a pedestrian is shown), and then passes to the west end of the crossing across the north leg.
 The path then curves along a sidewalk that is separated from the roundabout curb by a green landscaping buffer until it reaches the crosswalk across the west leg.
 The path then proceeds to the splitter island in the west leg and then to the south end of the crosswalk.
 The path has the caption "Walk around the outside; don't cross through the middle."